mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/WordPress/index.md

 ### Configuration

-Your Wordpress Extra is configured in the wp-config.php file in your document root folder.
+Your Wordpress Extra is configured in the wp-config.php file in the document root folder.